bignosethethird/logwatch/README.md

 ![Screenshot](logwatch.gif)

 Highlight keywords in log files in various colours, that are typically used in Log4-configurations (Log4Java, Log4Python, Log4Perl, etc..).
-The keywords are ERROR, INFO, WARNING, DEBUG, TRACE, SECURITY, FATAL, TODO, TWITTER, and can easily be changed in the script.
+The keywords are ERROR, INFO, WARNING, DEBUG, TRACE, SECURITY, FATAL, TODO, TIMEOUT, and can easily be changed in the script.

 ## Usage: